SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 ## Prerequisite

-The app supports Logs from the open-source version of Cassandra.
-The App is tested on the 3.11.10 version of Cassandra.

 Cassandra has three main logs: system.log, debug.log, and gc.log which hold general logging messages, debugging logging messages, and java garbage collection logs respectively.